Dorothy Wood, Countess of Halifax

 She was the wife of Viceroy and Governor-General Edward Frederick Lindley Wood, 1st Earl of Halifax.
 They had five children, including Charles Wood, 2nd Earl of Halifax and Richard Wood, Baron Holderness.
 She held the office of Lady of the Bedchamber to Queen Elizabeth The Queen Mother.

 Having succeeded the Countess of Reading in 1926 (and Viscountess Goschen in 1929), she was succeeded, as Viceregal-Consort of India, by The Countess of Willingdon in 1931.

+The Countess of Halifax became a Dame Commander of the Royal Victorian Order in the 1953 Coronation Honours.